ryanatkn/blocks/README.md

 This repo's prototype explores data-driven rich text authoring and UI creation using the same data structure and rendering patterns.
+The goal is to support users authoring and sharing rich content and dynamic end-user-programmable UI.
+There are _many_ possible implementations that could support these affordances, and we would love to [hear about them](https://github.com/spiderspace/spiderspace/discussions)!

 ## design